Win passes for an exclusive backstage hang with Lee Brice at All Star Jam

 Want a shot to win an exclusive backstage hang with Lee Brice at this year’s K92.3 All Star Jam presented by RoofClaim.com on August 18th at Addition Financial Arena?

-Listen for the keywords this weekend (8/2-8/4) and enter them below for your shot to score two tickets to All Star Jam, plus a pre-show “Drinkin’ Buddies” backstage hang with Lee Brice!
-You’ll have the opportunity to have a beverage and snag a picture with him.
+Head over to @k923orlando on Instagram and be on the lookout for our Lee Brice video for your opportunity to win two tickets to All Star Jam, plus a pre-show “Drinkin’ Buddies” backstage hang with Lee Brice!

 Looking to purchase tickets?
 Click here to claim your seats!